cfengine/documentation/examples/example_ssh_keys.markdown

 2013-06-08T15:49:29-0700    error: Failed to chdir into '/var/cfengine/inputs/ssh_keys'
 #
 ```
-The above error only happens on the first run.
+Note: the above error only happens on the first run.
 Then /var/cfengine/inputs/ssh_keys
 is created and this error does not recur.

 The local cache now contains the users' public keys: